 Virgin Atlantic Flying Club

-- It has been reported that Flying Club is extending miles due to expire between April and September 2020 for six months.
-However, this isn't reflected on Flying Club's website.
+- It was reported that Virgin Points extended points due to expire between April and September 2020 for six months.
+However, this isn't reflected on the Flying Club's website.

 |Best Western Rewards||n/a||Points don't expire|